 The most obvious is the initial cost.
 Some of the best septic tanks can cost more than five figures, which is a bigger investment than you would have to make for a cesspool.

 And while you do not have to service septic tanks as often as cesspools, the results of overdue service on septic tanks can become particularly problematic.
-A soggy drainage field, busted pipes, and a shifting tank are a few examples of what can happen if you neglect your septic tank.
+A soggy drainage field, burst pipe emergencies, and a shifting tank are a few examples of what can happen if you neglect your septic tank.

 The Bottom Line: Cesspool vs Septic Tank Sewage Systems